juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

     NAME                     READY   AGE
     vsphere-csi-controller   0/1     22m

+There is one Node per Worker.
+As we do have tanzu-s1 only we will have 1 Node !!

     # kubectl get daemonsets vsphere-csi-node --namespace=kube-system
     NAME               DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE vsphere-csi-node   1         1         1       1            1           <none>          14m